subhammoha/EBD_DATA_Transmission/README.md

         └── csv/
 ```

 Each stage directory contains a sample `data.json` payload and a `csv` folder.
 Replace the placeholder README within each `csv` directory with your own templates when you are ready to perform bulk uploads.
-The [`postman`](postman/) folder stores the Postman collection and environment files, available from [`postman/collections`](postman/collections/) and [`postman/environments`](postman/environments/).

 ### Template Locations